Beware the call for a job at 'Sarkari Marathi call centre'

-A reader alerted mid-day about the fraudulent ‘job scheme’ in which the cheats send an ‘appointment letter’ bearing the picture of Prime Minister Narendra Modi and the Maharashtra government logo, and ask people to transfer money for ‘training’
+Reader alerted mid-day about fake ‘job scheme’ in which cheats send ‘appointment letter’ bearing PM Modi's photo, Maharashtra government logo, ask people to transfer money for ‘training’

 Various schemes launched for public welfare by Prime Minister Narendra Modi seem to have brought ‘achche din’ for some cheats.
 Some people are running a fake job scheme in the name of the government of India and are trying to dupe people into paying them for ‘training’.